miguelznunez/To-do-app-full-stack-with-MongoDB/README.md

 To use this application, you must follow these steps:

 1.)
-Download the project files in a zip folder or clone the repository.
+Download the zip folder or clone the repository.

 2.)
 Install MongoDB on your computer (if you don't already have it).